djhmateer/djhmateer.github.io/_posts/2021-08-04-upload large files with tusdotnet.md

 > ERR_CONNECTION_CLOSED

 Interestingly I found that chunking which Tus supports gave strange errors through Cloudflare.
 So I turned off Cloudflare.

+## Tus Bugs

+When a successful file upload, why does it prompt if I upload that file again?

+don't have javascript popup as Chrome wont work if that window isn't in focus

 ## Historical